husarion/panther_ros/ROS_API.md

 >
 > Please be advised that the software you are about to use is a Beta version of the ROS 2 Driver for Lynx and Panther.
 It is functional, and the architecture will not change significantly.
 Although it has been tested by the Husarion team, some stability issues and bugs may still occur.
 >
-> We would greatly appreciate your feedback regarding the Panther ROS 2 driver.
+> We would greatly appreciate your feedback regarding the Husarion UGV ROS 2 driver.
 You can reach us in the following ways:
 >
 > - By email at: [support@husarion.com](mailto:support@husarion.com)
 > - Via our community forum: [Husarion Community](https://community.husarion.com)